-1. What's a Bug?
+2. What's a Bug?

-Your child will learn that "all bugs are insects, but not all insects are bugs."
-Ask him/her to explain why.
-Then, try to use the word insect instead of bug when talking to your child about common household creepy-crawlers.
+Your child will learn that all bugs are insects, but not all insects are bugs.
+Ask him/ her to explain why.
+(Bugs are insects that have pointy, beak-like mouths used to poke and suck plant juice.
+For example, stinkbugs, bed bugs, and cicadas are true bugs.)
+Interestingly, ladybugs are not bugs at all!
+Try to use the word insect instead of bug when talking to your child about insects.

-2. Examining Insects Closely
+3. Examining Insects Closely

-If possible, search YouTube or rent videos/DVDs about insects.
-Watch them with your child and discover interesting facts together.
+If possible, search for short, child-friendly videos about insects on the Internet.
+Watch them with your child and discover interesting facts about insects together.